RWS/studio-api-docs/apiconcepts/filetypesupport/extracting_comments.md

-Extracting Comments
+# Extracting Comments
-===

-In this chapter you will learn how to extract comments from a given BIL file and add them to the intermediary (SDLXliff) document.
+Extract comments from a given BIL file and add them to the intermediary (SDLXliff) document.

-About Comments
+## About Comments
---

-A unit in a BIL file can contain one or more comments, e.g.:
+A unit in a BIL file can contain one or more comments, for example:

 # [Xml](#tab/tabid-1)
 ```xml
 <comment>This segment was translated using web translator.</comment>
 ```
-****

-Extend the Helper Function for Creating Paragraph Units --
+## Extend the Helper Function for Creating Paragraph Units

-First, add the following to the ```CreateParagraphUnit()``` helper function:
+Add the following to the `CreateParagraphUnit()` helper function:

 # [C#](#tab/tabid-2)
 ```cs